bhutesoham/90DaysOfDevOps/2026/day-08/day-08-cloud-deployment.md

 [Describe any issues and how you solved them]

-- not able to access Nginx page evene if the service is running
+- not able to access Nginx page even if the service is running
 - location where nginx logs are stored
 - not able to copy the file from EC2 instance to local folder